YamanAlBochi/Sentiment-Analysis-and-Predictive-Model-project-for-a-Commercial-Flight-company/README.md

 Task 2:

-- creating a classification model to predict customer buying behaviour.....
+- creating a classification model to predict customer buying behaviour....

 - preparing a powerpoint representation to highlight our insights and analysis.